merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-4.md

 There are actually two prediction strategies used by {% include PROGRAM name="anvi-predict-metabolic-exchanges" %}, and the terminal output will tell you how many predictions were made using each one.
 Briefly, the first strategy ("Pathway Map Walk") is based on the KEGG Pathway Maps -- it works on only a subset of metabolites, but it generates high-quality predictions that are associated with evidence from the Pathway Map walks.
 The second strategy ("Reaction Network Subset") works on all metabolites in the network (even those not in KEGG Pathway Maps), but generates predictions that are potentially less accurate.
 That distinction is reflected in the sheer number of predictions that we get from either approach:

 ```
-Number of exchanged compounds predicted from KEGG Pathway Map walks : 125
+Number of exchanged compounds predicted from KEGG Pathway Map walks : 128
 Number of unique compounds predicted from KEGG Pathway Map walks : 621
 (...)
-Number of exchanged compounds predicted from Reaction Network subset approach : 309
+Number of exchanged compounds predicted from Reaction Network subset approach : 315
-Number of unique compounds predicted from Reaction Network subset approach : 1,341
+Number of unique compounds predicted from Reaction Network subset approach : 1,297
 ```

 The Pathway Map walk approach gives you fewer predictions, while the reaction network subset approach gives you more (but lower confidence) predictions.
 Note that you can turn off either approach by using the `--no-pathway-walk` or `--pathway-walk-only` flags, respectively.
+When you use both approaches at once, the network subset strategy only works on compounds that have not yet been processed as part of the Pathway Map walk strategy.

 Here is the summary of the results from the terminal:
 ```
 OVERALL RESULTS
 ===============================================
-Identified 434 potentially exchanged compounds and 1962 compounds unique to one
+Identified 443 potentially exchanged compounds and 1918 compounds unique to one
 genome.
 ```

 These results are described in three output files: `thiebautii-vs-macleodii-potentially-exchanged-compounds.txt` describes the potential exchanges (with summaries of the evidence from associated Pathway Maps), `thiebautii-vs-macleodii-evidence.txt` contains the full set of statistics from all Pathway Map walks, and `thiebautii-vs-macleodii-unique-compounds.txt` describes the metabolites that are uniquely produced or consumed by one of the organisms.
 All of these output files are indexed by ModelSEED compound ID numbers.

 Our predictions are limited to the metabolites we can find in the ModelSEED database.
-ModelSEED doesn't contain compounds for siderophores like petrobactin, vibrioferrin, or agrobactin.
+ModelSEED doesn't contain compounds for siderophores like petrobactin, vibrioferrin, or agrobactin (at least, it didn't at the time of writing this tutorial).
 So we cannot find those specific interactions as described in the [Koedooder et al 2023](https://doi.org/10.1128/msystems.00742-23) paper.

 But we might be able to find the B vitamin exchanges mentioned in that paper, or perhaps something new!
 Let's take a careful look at the predicted exchanges.
 Here are the first 10 lines of that file: